 SEEKING ALIVENESS

 This is the question at the core of the work, “who am I really?”
-And most importantly, who do I want to be?”
+And perhaps most importantly, who do I want to be?”

 Next